The truth is that we all make judgements,

 To be non-judgmental, a great deal of personal awareness and understanding is required.

-knowledge and skills to be able to listen properly, to observe, clarifying your understanding and interpretation without assumption.
+In essence, being non-judgemental is about acceptance, empathy, compassion and understanding it is about having the knowledge and skills to be able to listen properly, to observe, clarifying your understanding and interpretation without assumption.
 This is in congruence with what you’re saying and the way you’re behaving, being fully present, not just physically.
 Basically, it is meeting that person where they are, in life, in business, mentally, emotionally, while creating an environment that enables them to feel safe and deal with what they need help with.

 People will make judgements, especially out there on social media, but it’s a reflection of the person doing the judging.
 It is important to be careful that applying labels and making judgments, although it seems easy and sometimes gives momentary satisfaction of an illusory superiority, in the medium and long term erodes or even damages relationships, breaks hearts, steals peace & harmony, and on top of everything else, it destroys health (both of the object of the judgment, & especially of the one who judges).
 For the most part, it’s our own judgements that cause us the biggest difficulties, the assumptions we make about what other people may think or do, or how things might work out.

-At this time the kindness and understanding of the other (during his or her difficult times) heals and restores....it is similar with a familiar feeling....when we are held in arms, caressed and loved, a voice inside us tells us: I can go and face the world again.
+held in arms, caressed and loved, a voice inside us tells us: I can go and face

-"Everything we judge in other is something within ourselves we don’t want to face."
+judge in other is something within ourselves we don’t want to face."